NB-Kamoni/school_admin_cli/README.md

 ## Teacher records

 1. **Enroll new teacher**

+Choose the "Teacher Records" option from the main menu.
+Select 'e' to enroll a new teacher.
+Follow the prompts to enter teachers's details (name, age, subject, phone number).
+You will be asked to select a teacher's photo from your file system.
+The teacher's details and photo will be saved to the database.

 2. **Deregister teacher**

+Choose the "Teacher Records" option from the main menu.
+Select 'd' to deregister a teacher.
+Enter the teacher ID of the teacher you wish to deregister.
+The teacher will be removed from the database.

 3. **Show teacher data**

+Choose the "Teacher Records" option from the main menu.
+Select 's' to show teacher from the teacher record.

 4. **Get CSV data**

+Choose the "Teacher Record" option from the main menu.
+Select 'g' to export teacher data to a CSV file.

 5. **Find**

+Choose the "Teacher Records" option from the main menu.
+Select 'f' to find a teacher.
+Choose 1 to search by ID, 2 to search by subject Follow the prompts to enter the search criteria.
+The teacher details will be displayed, including the teacher photo if available.

 ## Logout

+When you are done, simply logout